AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

    Or

-   Select one or more lines between 2 nodes for which you want to view trend data, then right-click one of the selected lines.
+   Select one or more arrows between 2 nodes for which you want to view trend data, then right-click one of the selected arrows.

 1. Select [!UICONTROL **Trend**].